-Where did the English Billinger family come from?
-What is the English Billinger family crest and coat of arms?
-When did the Billinger family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Billinger family history?Billinger is one of the many names that the Normans brought with them when they conquered England in 1066.
+Billinger is one of the many names that the Normans brought with them when they conquered England in 1066.
 The Billinger family lived in Nottingham in the midlands of England.
 However, the family was originally descended from the Bellengers, the Knights of Facomberg in Picardy, France and the name has been corrupted from the name of the French Boulanger family, who were chevaliers (knights) of Hainaut and Flanders.

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Ballenger, Ballinger, Bellinger, Bellenger and others.

-Another 41 words (3 lines of text) are included under the topic Early Billinger Notables in all our PDF Extended History products and printed products wherever possible.
+Another 28 words (2 lines of text) are included under the topic Early Billinger Notables in all our PDF Extended History products and printed products wherever possible.

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Billinger name or one of its variants: